|Moon on the Meadow|

 At a wedding, a flautist’s

-Pia Taavila is a professor in the Department of English at Gallaudet University.
+Pia Taavila is a retired professor of literature and creative writing at Gallaudet University.

 Print Edition: ISBN 978-1-56368-364-0, 5½ x 8½ paperback, 170 pages, index